imilas/CLAP/README.md

 With CLAP, you can extract a latent representation of any given audio and text for your own model, or for different downstream tasks.

-All codes are comming officially with the following paper, accepted by IEEE International Conference on Acoustics, Speech and Signal Processing, ICASSP 2023:
+All codes officially come with the following paper, accepted by IEEE International Conference on Acoustics, Speech and Signal Processing, ICASSP 2023:
  - [Large-Scale Contrastive Language-Audio Pretraining with Feature Fusion and Keyword-to-Caption Augmentation](https://arxiv.org/abs/2211.06687)

 **New Updates:**

 <b>1.
-We release new CLAP pretrained checkpoints pretrained on music and speech data collecstions from [our dataset collection repo](https://github.com/LAION-AI/audio-dataset).</b>
+We release new CLAP pretrained checkpoints pretrained on music and speech data collections from [our dataset collection repo](https://github.com/LAION-AI/audio-dataset).</b>

 <b>2.
 CLAP model is incorporated and supported by [HuggingFace Transformers](https://huggingface.co/docs/transformers/v4.27.2/en/model_doc/clap).
 Many thanks to [Younes Belkada](https://huggingface.co/ybelkada) and [Arthur Zucker](https://fr.linkedin.com/in/arthur-zucker-8a0445144) for contributing to the HuggingFace support. </b>